 7. Moving my body

 Exercising helped me tremendously.
-I always feel the happy kind of tired after a good workout.
+I always feel happy kind of tired after a good workout.
 It boosts my mood and I feel good instantly.
 It also lets you know how strong you are getting both physically and mentally.

 Currently I am working out using ‘Pamela Reiff’s’ workout app.

-Not using phone and checking social media lets my head stay clear and I don’t get distracted.
+Not using my phone and checking social media lets my head stay clear and I don’t get distracted.
 Instead I work on my morning routine and only after finishing everything, I use my phone.

 Here are other toxic morning habits I avoid.